jchook/stega/README.md

 - **For Fun**: Steganography can make for fun challenges (think Cicada 3301), inside jokes, or similar.

-If you use StegaPNG in other interesting ways, please [let us know](https://github.com/jchook/stega/issues/new).
+If you use Stega PNG in other interesting ways, please [let us know](https://github.com/jchook/stega/issues/new).
 Also, please use this software ethically and for just cause.

 Contributing,